ubccr/xdmod/docs/acls/table-overview.md

 ## Acl Hierarchies (acl_hierarchies)
 This table is for tracking which, if any, acls participate in a given hierarchy.
 The 'level' column provides for an explicit ordering of the associated acls.

-## Statistics Hierarchies (statistics_hierarchy)
-This table is much like acl_hierarchies except for statistics.

 ## User Acls (user_acls)
 It is within this table that a users relation to a set of acls is captured and as such